247521776/band-crypto/docs/BAND.md

-# ATOM
+# BAND

-Irisnet-crypto has completed the docking cosmos main network(chain-id:cosmoshub-2),supports signing for the following transactions
+Irisnet-crypto has completed the docking cosmos main network(chain-id:band-wenchang-testnet),supports signing for the following transactions

 - Transfer
 - Delegate